 What is Website Speed and Its Optimization? – Definition

-First let’s clear some stuff up.
+First, let’s clear some stuff up.
 What is website speed?
 Seems like an easy question, but it’s not that simple.

-In basic terms, website speed is the speed at which a website’s pages can load up their contents.
+In basic terms, website speed is the speed at which a website’s pages can load up their content.
 As we know, a website is a collection of web pages.
 So, a website’s speed will be directly linked to how fast its individual web pages are.
 If a webpage loads its content slowly, then it’ll bring down the speed of the website as a whole.

-Images, text, videos, everything that you see on a web page is content.
+Images, text, videos, and everything that you see on a web page is content.
 You’ve seen how some websites respond faster than other websites, even if your internet connection is pretty steady.
 So how fast that content appears on web pages is a good indicator of a website’s speed.

 Of course, you won’t expect a website to take minutes, or hours to load!
 Therefore, the unit that’s used to represent website speed is simply seconds.

 There are two main methods by which you can measure a website’s speed.
 The first is by measuring how long it takes for all of the content to appear on a website.
 This is called “Page load time”.
 The other way is to measure the time until the first byte of data appears on the website.
 This is called “time to first byte”.